coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

 # IAM POLICY
-This page will give detail understanding of IAM Policy, this is an important resource in AWS to understand.
+This page will give detailed understanding of the IAM Policy, this is an important resource in AWS to understand.
 To be honest, you can do very little without IAM policy, we will cover this in detail.

 ### Topics that will be covered